Choosing A Healthy Cold Brew

 Cold brew coffee is unique.
 It doesn’t need to pair with a quart of ice cream to taste good.
 When you know what you’re looking for—and what makes a good cold brew coffee—you can do something rare.
 You can nail all three points.

+On its own, sure.
 Here’s what makes cold brew work so well: coffee is already healthy.
 Consider:

 By itself, coffee is a healthy beverage with all sorts of positive effects.
 It’s when you add the other stuff—sugar and cream, caramel syrup, sprinkles that have their own sprinkles—that these effects lose their nutritional punch.